woywoy123/AnalysisG/docs/source/studies/truth-matching-mc16/childrenkinematics/figure3q.rst

+.. _figure_3q:

 Figure 3.q
 ----------

 :math:`\Delta` R between truth children which originate from the same or different top-quarks.
 Shown figures are segmented into whether the paired objects originate from spectator (SS), resonant top-pairs (RR) or a mixture (RS).
+For cases where the truth children are matched to a non-mutual top, eventhough they originate from a resonance or spectator top, the pairing is considered false.

 Mass Point: 400 GeV
 ^^^^^^^^^^^^^^^^^^^